NBR 224 and 420 Classes: Rebuilding

 Matthew Holmes, locomotive superintendent of the NBR between 1882 and 1903, rebuilt no. 224 as a four-cylinder tandem compound in 1885.
 In this form, the low-pressure cylinders, which were 20 in diameter, were mounted in the position previously occupied by the original cylinders, above the bogie centre; and the high-pressure cylinders, which were of diameter 13 in, were placed in front of these; the common stroke remained at 24 in.
-The engine was given a modified form of Joy valve gear.
+The engine was given Joy valve gear with a single shared gear for high and low pressure, but separate rods to the valves, allowing independent control of cutoff.
 The boiler pressure was 140 psi, and the grate area 16.6 sqft.
 The chief features of the design had been patented (no. 16,967 of 1884) by W.H.
 Nesbit (or Nisbet), who was a cousin of Holmes.
 Although not entirely successful, it did somewhat better than the only two other British tandem compounds – Great Western Railway nos.
 7 & 8, of 1886; although the tandem compound system was more widely used in the USA and Russia.
 No. 224 was rebuilt back into simple expansion form during 1887.

 On the NBR, locomotives were generally rebuilt when their boilers wore out.
 No. 224 received two new boilers in the course of its life: one was fitted by Drummond, the other by Holmes.
 Holmes ultimately rebuilt all of the locomotives: other than no. 224, nos.
 420/1 were rebuilt in 1887, nos.
 422/3 in 1890 and no. 264 in 1893.
 No. 224 then received its third rebuilding in 1897.
 In later years, no. 224 was used on secondary and branch line trains.